TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 She slowly picked her sword that's been flayed to her side.

+Fire gathered and set the sword in quiet embers.

 And Josee wickedly smiled.

 "...
 Hahha....
 HAHAHAHAHAHA!", maddened by bloodlust, Josee laughed.

 The foul beast gnashed its teeth.
 It picked its club and menacingly glared at Josee.
-Their eyes interlocked, both maddened by the battle.
+Their eyes interlocked, both maddened by battle.

 "RRAGHHHHHH!", the ogre howled once more.
 Its body, constantly bleeding from dozens of wounds inflicted by Josee.